 - Undo

 - Redo

 - · Undo Selection Change

 - · Redo Selection Change

 - Cut

 - Copy

 - Paste

 - · Select >

 - Select All Objects

 - Select All Visible Lanes

 - Select All Tracks

 - Deselect All

 - Invert Selection

 - Set Range to Loop Range

 - Set Range to Punch Range

 - Set Range to Selected Regions

 - Select All After Edit Point

 - Select All Before Edit Point

 - Select All Overlapping Edit Range

 - Select All Inside Edit Range

 - Select All in Punch Range

 - Select All in Loop Range

 - Move Range Start to Previous Region Boundary

 - Move Range Start to Next Region Boundary

 - Move Range End to Previous Region Boundary

 - Move Range End to Next Region Boundary

 - Start Range

 - Finish Range

 - Select Next Track or Bus

 - Select Previous Track or Bus

-- Delete
+- Delete: this deletes either the selected Regions or the selected Range in the editor canvas.

 - Crop: This splits regions under the selected range, and then removes all regions outside of the selected range.

 - Split/Separate: If a "range" selection exists, the regions under the range will be split at the start and end of the range.
 If no selected range exists, then the regions will be split at the edit point.
 Learn more about the Edit Point here.

 - Separate >